 To add to Smirnov’s point about transparency, Muzeum’s Daniel Ilmer also told us recently:

-Another customer we often see if someone who has items laying around the house, whether broken or intact.
+Another customer we often see if someone who has gold jewellery items laying around the house, whether broken or intact.
 They are often shocked by the actual value of what they bring to us.
 That’s why we decided to advertise our prices on our website in order to be as transparent as possible.

 In another interview, Smirnov also illustrated why Muzeum sets itself apart from the competition:

 The main difference is that when you deal with a typical antique store or an expert in online antiques, you are dealing with just one person or firm.
 Their ability to give you information and a fair price is based on whatever they know or can afford.